vividvilla/gotp/README.md

 ## Caveats

-Currently there is no support for Go template functions and pipelines.
+Currently there is no support for custom Go template functions and pipelines.
+Although, you can use the `--sprig` flag to enable [Sprig template functions](http://masterminds.github.io/sprig/).